Overcoming Your Dog's Travel Anxiety

-How to get your dog to cope on a car trip of some distance.
+How to help your dog to cope with long-distance car trips.

 If your dog is afraid to get in the car, it’s easy to leave her home when you go grocery shopping or drive to the post office.
 But what about, say, an hour-long ride to a friend’s house where you’ll be staying all day if you don’t want to leave your dog home alone for so many hours?
 Or an overnight several hours away?